dadi/cdn/docs/configuration.md

 ### clientCache

-The clientCache defines the cache headers that are sent with images/assets delivered by Barbu.
+The clientCache defines the cache headers that are sent with images/assets delivered by DADI CDN.
 They enable you to offset load by making use of modern browsers local caching.

 You can read more about `cacheControl` and `etag` [here](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching?hl=en).